Women's Auxiliary Australian Air Force: History

 Not long after World War II was declared in 1939, the Royal Australian Air Force had an urgent need for more skilled and semi-skilled signals and maintenance personnel to fulfil its wartime commitments to the Empire Air Training Scheme (EATS) for local defence in Australia.

 On 4 February 1941, the formation of an air force women's auxiliary was approved by the War Cabinet.
 It had taken 14 months of difficult discussion and opposition to achieve this final outcome.

 The formation of the Women's Auxiliary Australian Air Force (WAAAF) set a precedent for the formation of other women's service organisations such as The Australian Women's Army Service (AWAS) and the Women's Royal Australian Naval Service (WRANS).

 Approximately 27,000 women enlisted in the WAAAF between 15 March 1941 and 24 August 1945.
 In June 1941, Squadron Officer Clare Stevenson was appointed Director of the WAAAF.
 She took over from Flight Officer Mary Bell, wife of an RAAF group captain and former Australian Commandant of the volunteer Women's Air Training Corps, who had held temporary command for the first three months of the WAAAF's existence.

+Ranks

+Group System

+The WAAAF used a group system based on occupation to determine the pay of NCOs and non-officers.